sejyoti/Important-plot-script/README.md

-# Important-plot-script
+# Important-Bioinformatics-script
-Various plot code for analysis
+Various code for analysis of pipeline